 We are lucky enough to have 2 marvellous teaching assistants that work closely with your children's teachers.

-These are Miss Bonser in Starfish and Mrs Dabell in Sharks.
+These are Miss Bonser in Sharks, Mrs Allsopp in Starfish.

 Year 2 Enquiry based learning